 Note: this project may require wiring a

 transformer to the A.C mains.
-This is best left to people who are

 This Power Supply is suitable for use with VCOs and more "analog" modules.
 It is of course quite capable of driving the noisier digital modules too.